Table of contents

 rounded to the nearest whole tick.

-1) This routine assumes that that an SCLK kernel appropriate
+assumes that that an SCLK kernel appropriate to the spacecraft

-to the spacecraft clock identified by the input argument sc
+clock identified by the input argument `sc' has been loaded.

 The time system that an SCLK kernel maps SCLK to is indicated